shant1235/URC-2019-Code/README.md

 # URC-2019
-This branch contains arduino programs currently in development.
+This branch contains arduino and Python programs currently in development.